arwankhoiruddin/ArMRSim/README.md

 # MapReduce Simulator

-This is a MapReduce simulator used in my PhD at Universiti Technology PETRONAS, Malaysia.
+This is a MapReduce simulator used in Arwan Ahmad Khoiruddin's PhD at Universiti Technology PETRONAS, Malaysia.

 The goals of the simulator is to simulate low-level work of MapReduce especially the scheduling part.
 Thus, we can easily design and prerun our scheduling algorithm in this platform before implementing it in the real MapReduce system.